 Social media connects us virtually with people from the various geographical and temporal periods of our lives.
 My Facebook friends and Twitter followers have personalities and values that stretch to the edges of society.
 Some are liberal and others are conservative, some believe in God while others don’t; the only thing some of them have in common is knowing.
+But there are 10 commandments we can all follow to help us communicate better through social media.

 With all that’s going on, controversy often clogs our news feeds.
 People are upset, excited and unsettled and they can’t keep it to themselves.
 We as leaders want to influence people for good.
 As Christians, we want to faithfully follow Jesus, and as people, we want friends.